Jaime Escalante: Later life

-He moved to Sacramento, California, to live with his son in the city of Rancho Cordova, where he taught at Hiram Johnson High School.

 Death and legacy

 Escalante died on March 30, 2010, at his son's home, while undergoing treatment for bladder cancer.
 He was 79.

 On April 1, 2010, a memorial service honoring Escalante was held at the Garfield High School.
 Students observed a moment of silence on the front steps of the campus.
 A wake was also held on April 17, 2010, in a classroom at Garfield.

 Escalante is buried at Rose Hills Memorial Park in Whittier Lakeside Gardens.
 In 2016, the United States Postal Service issued a commemorative stamp in his likeness.